macdonst/enhance-workshop-codemash/docs/module05-static-assets.md

 You can do it yourself by using `/_public/static.json` to find the correct fingerprint reference to use.
 Enhance does redirect if you use the un-fingerprinted name so the asset will load without caching.

-## Extra Credit PDF Download for Resume
+## Extra Credit PDF Download for Résumé
-Another way to make the resume more accessible it to add a link to download a PDF.
+Another way to make the résumé more accessible it to add a link to download a PDF.

 You can use the printing css to print to a pdf and add that pdf to the public folder.
 Then you can add a link to the resume.html page.